 When done well, branding can have a tremendous impact on your company.
 It can provide personality, differentiate you from the competition, and even instil trust.
-However, when branding is inconsistent, the results can be damaging.
+However, inconsistent branding can have damaging results.

-When branding is inconsistent across communications, it can break down the link a customer makes between a brand they recognize and trust, and the experience they are currently having.
+When branding is inconsistent across channels, it can break down the connection a customer builds with a brand they recognize and trust, and the experience they are currently having.

-Often, inconsistent branding is just one symptom of internal silos that are preventing effective sharing of knowledge.
+Often, inconsistent branding is just one symptom of internal silos that are preventing effective communication.
 Silos can make life extremely difficult for your customers in many respects, but branding that is inconsistent or even misleading can have major consequences.
-However, before an organization can address any branding issues, the issues themselves first must be recognized.
+However, an organization can’t begin to address branding issues until they know how to spot them.

 Is Your Brand Suffering from Internal Silos?

 There are a few tell-tale signs that internal silos may be causing inconsistent branding.
 Here are a few things to look out for.

 Inconsistent visuals are one aspect of branding that silos impact.
 If no one can find the latest style guide, how can you expect them to follow it?